venominem8210/Astro-Fetch/README.md

 Backend: Python, FastAPI

-External APIs: TESS lightcurve data, Groq AI
+External APIs: TESS light curve data, Groq AI

 Hosting: Render

 AI assistance: Google Gemini (initial coding and core structure), Claude (debugging/fixes/polishing)

 # How To Use
-Visit the live service at :
+Visit the live service at :  https://voyager-x-5aug.onrender.com/

-Launch Mission Control
+Launch Mission Control -
-Type in Star TIC ID of your choice
+Type in Star TIC ID of your choice -
-Initialze BLS Scan
+Initialize BLS Scan -- and you are set.

-and if you do not understand the graph/metrics just ask the AI Chatbot on the side panel.
+if you do not understand the graph/metrics just ask the AI Chatbot on the side panel.

 # What I learned : patience is key and that there are no shortcuts in life (I'm serious).